iismail1202/nbaathleticscore/README.md

    - Shows almost flat trendline → very weak relationship.
    - ![Scatter Plot](ScatterPlot.png)

-2. **Bar Chart: Career Length by Draft Round**
+2. **Bar Chart: Average Athletic Score & Career Length by Position**
-   - Clearer differences (1st-rounders last longer regardless of athleticism).
+   - Top panel: Average athletic score for each position.
+   - Bottom panel: Average career length (years) for each position.
+   - Takeaway: Some positions (like PF-SF) appear to have both higher athletic scores and longer careers, but overall the relationship is inconsistent.
    - ![Bar Chart](BarChart.png)

 ---